On Track On Line - Amtrak Auto Train Tips Fares and Costs

 Amtrak Vacations operated by a private travel agency on Amtrak's behalf, offers complete packages that include Amtrak travel, hotels, rental cars, planes, and travel insurance.
 You can call Amtrak Vacations at 1-800-AMTRAK2 (1-800-268-7252) or visit them at the Amtrak Vacations Web Site.
 Their travel planner can be ordered on line by clicking here.

 Tipping is not required, but is a nice touch.
-At dinner leave a few dollars; at breakfast a dollar should be sufficient.
+At dinner it is suggested to leave $5; at breakfast $2 should be sufficient.
 Your car attendant, particularly in first class, should also receive a tip.
 Around $10-$20 is fine for sleeper car passengers who receive good service.

 Reservations for regular coach, first class, and special fares can be made by calling Amtrak at 1-877-SKIP-I95 (special Auto Train number) or 1-800-USA-RAIL (872-7245) (general Amtrak reservations), or by talking to a travel agent who understands train travel.
 Ask to receive the special Auto Train brochure.
 For a vacation package call 1-800-268-7252.